pedasmith/BluetoothDeviceController/BluetoothCodeGeneratordotNetCore/Templates/CSharp_BT_template.md

             // You can send large amounts of data, and it will be fragmented automatically by the
             // OS using the MTU.
 Your application is not limited by the MTU size as to the data transfer of each packet.

             // Old code, not needed.
-Chcked the file history; this code has always been this way
+After checking the file history; this code has always been this way, so it's not
+            // clear that it was ever needed.
             //const int MAXBYTES = 20;
             //if (command.Length <= MAXBYTES) //TODO: make sure this works
             //{